 South Congress Avenue

-Start your day with an iced turbo coffee a Jo’s Coffee and a selfie snapped in front of the famous I love you so much mural.
+Start your day with an iced turbo coffee at Jo’s Coffee and a selfie snapped in front of the famous I love you so much mural painted on the wall.
 Then wander down South Congress Avenue and shop for kicks at Allens Boots, locally made crafts at Parts & Labour, or jewelry at the gorgeous Kendra Scott flagship store.
 Take a break with a frosé on the patio at the hipster Hotel San José, fresh oysters on the beachy deck at Perla’s, or Mexican food and live music at Güero’s Taco Bar.
 Find hotels near South Congress.

 South First Street

-South First Street is a fashionista’s dream, home to jewelry stores, vintage shops like Bloomers and Frocks and modern boutiques.
-Be sure to take a pic of the iconic Greetings from Austin mural or dine under the majestic live oak trees at Fresa's or enjoy the all-day vegetarian breakfast served up at Bouldin Creek Cafe.
+South First Street is a fashionista’s dream, home to jewelry stores, vintage shops like Bloomers and Frocks, and modern boutiques.
+Be sure to take a pic of the iconic Greetings from Austin mural.
+Dine under the majestic live oak trees at Fresa's or enjoy the all-day vegetarian breakfast served up at Bouldin Creek Cafe.
 Find hotels near South First Street.

 South Lamar is a thriving neighborhood in the center of Austin's booming dining and entertainment scene.
-Check out Austin Art Garage for affordable local art in a funky setting, and Moss for consignment designer fashions.
+Check out Austin Art Garage for affordable local art in a funky setting, and MOSS for consignment designer fashions.
 Feast on seafood and sushi at the contemporary Japanese Uchi, or sample the Korean barbecue and Mexican fusion fare at Chi’lantro.
 And don’t miss the multistory location of local favorite Easy Tiger Bake Shop & Beer Garden, overlooking Barton Creek.
 Later, do some boot scootin’ at the famed Broken Spoke dance hall.
 Find hotels near South Lamar.

 East Sixth Street

-Indulge in global cuisine, including empanadas at Buenos Aires Café and Mexican snacks at the nearby Hay Elotes and Japanese noodle dishes at Ramen Tatsu-ya.
+Indulge in global cuisine, including empanadas at Buenos Aires Café, Mexican snacks at the nearby Hay Elotes and Japanese noodle dishes at Ramen Tatsu-ya.
 Then sip a craft cocktail at Whisler’s or get to two-steppin’ at the White Horse honky-tonk.
 Sober up at one of the many food trucks parked at the East Sixth bars, like Via 313 for cheesy, Detroit-style pizza.
 Find hotels near East Sixth Street.

 East Cesar Chavez

-Drop by Quickie Pickie for coffee, wine, beer and the famous la Barbecue.
+Drop by the famous la Barbecue for brisket and ribs.
 Or try the Don Juan taco at Juan in a Million.
 Browse Resistencia Bookstore for Chicano, Latino, Native American and queer bilingual literature.
 Then grab a cocktail and comfort food and settle onto the patio at Drinks Lounge.
 Find hotels near East Cesar Chavez.

-The Mueller planned community includes its lively Town Center District, with popular spots like Colleen’s Kitchen—known for its clever cocktails, Lick Honest Ice Creams (try the sweet persimmon), Alamo Drafthouse Cinema and Thinkery children’s museum.
+The Mueller planned community includes popular spots like Colleen’s Kitchen—known for its clever cocktails, Lick Honest Ice Creams (try the sweet persimmon), Alamo Drafthouse Cinema and Thinkery children’s museum.
+Find hotels near Mueller.

 Cherrywood Coffeehouse offers a bit of everything, from all-day breakfast to beers on tap and live music on the weekends.
 Try Hoover’s Cooking, a Manor Road staple known for its soul food specialties.
-Or check out the nearby Bird Bird Biscuit (open for takeout with advance online orders only), serving house-made buttermilk biscuit sandwiches.
+Check out the nearby Bird Bird Biscuit (open for takeout with advance online orders only), serving house-made buttermilk biscuit sandwiches.
 Or order a hearty sandwich paired with a craft beer at Haymaker.
 Find hotels near Cherrywood and Manor.

-The eclectic Central Austin is located just north of the University of Texas at Austin campus, and is home to everything from country bars and record shops to cutting-edge restaurants and lounges.
+Eclectic Central Austin is located just north of the University of Texas at Austin campus, and is home to everything from country bars and record shops to cutting-edge restaurants and lounges.
 Find hotels in Central Austin.

 The University of Texas at Austin‘s sprawling campus houses several impressive museums, including the LBJ Presidential Library, Harry Ransom Center and the Blanton Museum of Art.
 See live music at Hole in the Wall, where famous folks like Spoon and Gary Clark Jr. have played the small stage, or The Ballroom at Spider House.
 Don’t miss the old-fashioned burgers and shakes at Dirty Martin’s Place.
 Find hotels near the University and the Drag.

-Nestled in the shady hamlet of Hyde Park is the Elisabet Ney Museum, housed in what was once the German-born sculptress’ home and studio.
+Nestled in the shady hamlet of Hyde Park is the Elisabet Ney Museum, housed in what was once the German-born sculptress’ studio.
 The museum displays the largest collection of Ney’s work in the world, including portrait sculptures of notable 19th century Texans.
-Stop in for a meal at Hyde Park Bar & Grill, situated in a beautiful 1920s home.
+Stop in for a homey meal at Hyde Park Bar & Grill, situated in a beautiful 1920s home.
 Or grab a deli sandwich from Avenue B Grocery & Market, the oldest grocery store in Austin.
 Find hotels near Hyde Park.

 This happening road is lined with must-eat stops.
 Sample a handcrafted beer and juicy burger at Hopdoddy.
-Try a weekday lunch on the rooftop patio at Be More Pacific, serving up authentic Filipino fare.
+Feast on a hearty plate of enchiladas, rice and beans at Eldorado Cafe.
 Or stop in for an Iced Mojo (the house specialty) and a curried chicken salad sandwich at Epoch Coffee.
 Find hotels near Anderson Lane.

 Better Half Coffee & Cocktails.
 Credit Alison Narro.